-Plaster wall and ceiling linings are paint finished.
-There are part wall tiled finishes to the shower room apartment.
+Sub-floor: Given the position of the subject property in the building, there was no access to sub-floors.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Door facings and skirtings are of a timber design.
+Internal doors are of a timber panel design.
+Kitchen fittings comprise a range of base and wall mounted units incorporating a sink unit and integral appliances.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are fireplaces within the lounge and bedroom apartments.
+Flues would appear to be temporarily blocked.
+Within the dining kitchen an original stove is still in place.
+This would appear to be decommissioned.
+Internal decorations Visually inspected.
+Plaster wall and ceiling linings are generally paint finished.
+There are wall tiled finishes to the shower room apartment and tiled splashback to kitchen work surfaces.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
 There is electric apparatus located within a wall cupboard off the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located within the wall cupboard off the hallway.
+The gas meter is located within a wall cupboard off the hallway.

 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible plumbing pipework is run in metal and PVC materials.
-The shower room comprises a low level wc, wash hand basin on cabinet base and enclosed shower cubicle with mixer shower unit over.
+The shower room comprises a wc, wash hand basin on cabinet base and walk-in shower with glass screen and mixer shower unit over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a Vokera gas fired boiler located within a wall cupboard in the rear right most bedroom.
+There is a Vokera gas fired boiler located within a recessed wall cupboard in the dining kitchen.
 This serves a system of radiators within the property.
-This system also provides domestic hot water.
+The system also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the mains public sewer.